meomeodicode/E2E-Encrypted-Messaging-App/README.md

 - `sender_id`: Foreign key to users table
 - `receiver_id`: Foreign key to users table
 - `encrypted_content`: JSON string containing encrypted message data
+- `signature`: The digital signature of the message payload
+- `signing_timestamp`: The timestamp used in the signature payload
+- `sig_algo`: The signature algorithm used (e.g., 'RSA-PSS')
 - `timestamp`: Message creation time

 ## API Endpoints